5 DECISIONS THAT INSPIRED MY INTENTIONAL LIFE: MY VISION FOR A SIMPLER LIFE

 My daily life seemed busy but unrewarding.

-The things that I was striving for and thought I wanted were actually the very same things that were holding me back or getting in the way from what I actually needed.
+The things that I was striving for and thought I wanted were actually the very same things that were holding me back from or getting in the way of what I actually needed.

-My choices in life was dictating my path and the further down that path I travelled, the more difficult it was to find my way back.
+My choices in life were dictating my path and the further down that path I travelled, the more difficult it was to find my way back.

 When my kids came along and I had a family who needed my love and time, my life went from unrewarding to unsustainable.
 Things had to change and that’s how I chose a simpler, intentional life that I live now.

-There were some pivotal decisions that inspired my intentional life and I’d like to share them with you here in case they resonate with you…
+There were some pivotal decisions that inspired my vision for a simpler life and I’d like to share them with you here in case they resonate with you…

 5 DECISIONS THAT INSPIRED MY INTENTIONAL LIFE